User Review( votes)

-Backblaze is a cloud backup service.
+Backblaze is a cloud backup service that offers both personal and business backup, as well as B2 cloud storage.
 You can use it to create a secure cloud storage for all your important files.
-The focus quite a lot on security and transparency.
+They focus quite a lot on security and transparency.
 And Backblaze pricing tiers are surprisingly affordable for the services they offer.
 However, Backblaze is perhaps better suited for small businesses or freelancers working from home.
 If you’re simply looking for online storage space, Backblaze might be a little bit excessive.

-In the following section of your Backblaze review, we will be looking at Backblaze pricing.
+In the following section of this Backblaze review, we will be looking at Backblaze pricing.
 As you’ll see, their pricing plans are quite flexible, especially when it comes to their enterprise cloud plans.

 Backblaze Plans & Pricing